Yoruichi Shihōin: Abilities

 Yoruichi also taught Byakuya some techniques of her own creation involving flash steps, including one called utsusemi (空蝉, lit. cicada, in reference to their molting) which allows a person to move out of harm's way by creating another image of themselves.
 Yoruichi used a similar technique in her short battle with Byakuya, creating an image of her which was sliced by Byakuya, but appearing a split second later unharmed.

 Two of Yoruichi's unique items are accessories that allow the user the power of flight.
 One is a small wand with a skull atop it.
 By channeling spirit energy into the wand, it produces a tentacle that acts as a harness and a single, bat-shaped wing that acts as a one-handed hang glider.
 No skill or previous experience is required to use it.
 The other, known as a tentōken (天踏絢, lit. heavenly dancing figure), is a brown mantle with a large draw string closure at the collar and a large brooch displaying the Shihōin family crest.
 Like the wand, the tentōken seems to require no skill or previous experience to use.
 It also seems to be superior to the wand, since it allows one to hover in mid-air and doesn't immobilize one of the user's hands.

 Another item, though not in Yoruichi's possession, is the device used by Jūshirō Ukitake and Shunsui Kyōraku to destroy the Sōkyoku.
 It is a large, shield-like item with the Shihōin family crest stamped on it and a long cord connected to it.
 When the cord is wrapped around Sōkyoku and two zanpakutō are stabbed into two vertical slots running from its top, their energy flows through the cord and destroys Sōkyoku.
 Jūshirō Ukitake had it in his possession under some sort of seal.

 Zanpakutō

-It is known that Yoruichi possesses a zanpakutō, but she relies nearly exclusively on hand to hand combat, shunkō and flash steps.
+It is known that Yoruichi possesses a zanpakutō, but she relies nearly exclusively on hand-to-hand combat, shunkō and flash steps.
 However, although she never carries it during the main storyline, it is shown during a flashback when she tells Ichigo about Kisuke Urahara as the previous 12th division captain.
 She briefly uses a sword during the "Sealed Sword Frenzy" OVA to dispatch a hollow.
 She also uses it in the anime during Soifon's flashback about becoming Yoruichi's protégé, where it resembles a kodachi or wakizashi.
 In this scene, she is shown to have worn her zanpakutō horizontally down her back, in a similar fashion to how Soifon carries her own zanpakutō.

 Reception

+Wendee Lee voices Yoruichi in the anime's English dub.

+Popularity

-She ranked 7th in the 3rd popularity poll, earning 3,744 votes, just 8 votes behind Byakuya Kuchiki and surpassing Kisuke Urahara by 68 votes.
+In the 3rd popularity poll for Bleach, Yoruichi had placed at 7th with 3,744 votes, behind Byakuya Kuchiki with 3,752, and surpassing Kisuke Urahara by 68 votes.